Skip to content

 base_ram_consumption

-RAM consumed per instance independently of jobs.
+RAM consumed per instance independently of jobs, for the operating system, agents, and idle services.

 Unit: gigabyte_ram.